In her new book, Dr. Huping Ling of Missouri’s Truman State University writes,

 When she writes that “a decade later, Alla Lee was joined by several hundred of his countrymen,” Dr. Lo probably means after 1869, when the completion of the transcontinental railroad brought the first Chinese to Chicago and other parts of the Midwest.
 But this does not affect St. Louis’s claim to having had the earliest Chinese resident.
 Alla Lee may have come up the Mississippi from New Orleans.
 As other essays on this website show, he was not the only early Chinese-American to have an Irish wife.

-Reference: Huping Lo, Chinese St. Louis: From Enclave to Cultural Community (Philadelphia: Temple University Press, 2004).
+Reference: Huping Ling, Chinese St. Louis: From Enclave to Cultural Community (Philadelphia: Temple University Press, 2004).

 Research & writing by Ben Bronson and Chuimei Ho; copyright 2004-2006 by the Chinatown Museum Foundation.